-In 2022, Tennessee WMU will send at least two more mission teams to Denver.
+In 2023, Tennessee WMU plans to send at least two prayer walking teams to Denver.
+Contact Vickie Anderson at firstname.lastname@example.org if are interested in leading or being part of a team.
 Tennessee WMU also hosts a monthly 30-minute video conference called Great Commission Conversation: Denver to hear from and prayer for a church planter.
 Click here for calendar event dates.

 To learn more about being involved, contact Vickie Anderson.

 Tennessee WMU partners with the Tennessee Baptist Children’s Homes by promoting their Amazon wish list.
 The have created an Amazon Wish List of items to use in their residential campuses or foster homes to help provide for the basic daily needs for the children in their care.
 TBCH does not receive any government funds so providing these much-needed items will allow other funds to be used for welcoming children in hard places with the love of Christ.
 For more information about TBCH, visit the link below.